miller-28/luminara/sandbox/README.md

 ## Technical Notes

-- **Import Map**: The `index.html` includes an import map that maps `ofetch` to the CDN version from esm.sh, allowing the sandbox to work without a build step
+- **Import Map**: The `index.html` includes an import map that maps `ofetch` to the CDN version from esm.sh, enabling optional OfetchDriver usage without a build step
 - **Tab Indentation**: Files use tabs with a tab size of 4 for consistency
 - **Favicon**: Uses an inline SVG data URL with the 🌌 emoji to avoid an additional file request